 As our responsibilities and relationships shift throughout our lives, the ways we prefer to recharge our batteries can change.
 Caregiving imposes limitations on time, energy and financial resources, causing many to abandon the hobbies and pastimes they previously enjoyed.
 Some of us search for new types of respite that fit better with our new routines, but the bottom line is that caregivers must establish some sort of realistic self-care regimen that works for them.

-“My personal self-care regimen consisted of daily physical and spiritual activities.
-For exercise, I took brisk walks on most days.
-Even if I had only 20 or 30 minutes, walking helped me to feel better immediately.
-My spiritual practice was also vital to self-care.
-As a Buddhist, I chant daily.
-As a caregiver, chanting helped me to stay focused, yet flexible.
-My Buddhist practice gave me spiritual nourishment that sustained me during the difficult times I faced as a caregiver.
-Other things that I did to self-care included short weekend getaways with my spouse (when I could), and spending time having coffee or dinner with friends.”
+For example, Kawasaki’s daily self-care routine consisted of primarily physical and spiritual activities.
+“For exercise, I took brisk walks on most days, even if I had only 20 or 30 minutes of spare time.
+The physical activity helped me to decompress and I would feel better immediately,” she assures.
+“My spiritual practice was also a vital part of my self-care.
+As a Buddhist, I chant daily, and this practice helped me to stay focused yet flexible.
+It gave me spiritual nourishment that sustained me during the difficult times I faced as a caregiver.
+Other things I did to recharge included short weekend getaways with my spouse (when I could) and spending time having coffee or dinner with friends.”

-Her Encircle program included:
+The Encircle program included:

 - Neighborhood walk/talk groups

 - A “buddy system” with a fellow caregiver to provide respite and friendship